What Is “Gas” and How Does Its Cost Impact Decentralized Exchange (DEX) Arbitrage?

 Arbitrage bots must bid high gas prices to ensure their transaction is included quickly, increasing operational risk.

-How Does Transaction Cost Affect the Profitability of a Delta-Hedged Portfolio?
+In Options Trading, How Does Transaction Cost (Gas) Impact the Profitability of High-Frequency Strategies?